Lercher/CocoR/Readme.md

 The base type of a token has to be declared explicitly in the TOKENS section of the grammar file.

+A typical usage scenario for the extension would be to have keywords as identifiers based on parsing context such as in "var var = 5;" with the production D = "var" ident '=' number.

 see http://www.ssw.uni-linz.ac.at/Coco/#CS for the so called 2011 version of Coco/R.